 About The Mardasson Memorial

-The Mardasson Memorial is a WW2 memorial located in the Beligium town of Bastogne which commemorates the American soliders who lost their lives during the Battle of the Bulge.
+The Mardasson Memorial is a World War Two memorial located in the Belgian town of Bastogne which commemorates the American soldiers who lost their lives during the Battle of the Bulge.

 Now an important site for those remembering the battle, the Mardasson Memorial was also built to symbolise the friendship between Belgium and the US.
 At the foot of the Mardasson Memorial is a crypt with 3 altars, each representing a certain religion: Judaism, Protestantism and Catholicism.
 French artist Fernand Léger decorated the altars with mosaics.

 The ultimate guide to the historic sites of Belgium, from Menin Gate to Waterloo Battlefield and more, includes an interactive map of Belgium's cultural monuments and landmarks.